Physics Calculators ▶ Kinematics Calculator

 The kinematic formulas are referred to as a set of formulas that use the five kinematic variables given below:

-\(s\) = Displacment
+\(s\) = Displacement

-\(t\) = time taken
+\(t\) = Time taken

-\(u\) = initial velocity
+\(u\) = Initial velocity

-\(v\) = final velocity
+\(v\) = Final velocity

-\(a\) = constant acceleration
+\(a\) = Constant acceleration

 If you know any three of these five kinematic variables \((s, t, u, v, a)\) for an object under constant acceleration, then you can use a kinematic formula.